Shirokuma Yūta: Early life and sumo background

 Takahashi began sumo at the age of 4 at the recommendation of his grandfather.
 He attended a local sumo dōjō in Fukushima prefecture, and at the age of 12 he left for Niigata prefecture to wrestle for more respectable programs.
 After graduating high school he enrolled in the Department of Martial Arts at Nippon Sport Science University, where he served as the captain of the school's sumo club during his fourth year.
 Following university graduation he joined Nishonoseki stable (run by the 72nd yokozuna Kisenosato), thus fulfilling his grandfather's wish of him going professional.

 Career

 Early career

-Takahashi made his professional debut as a member of Nishonoseki stable in May 2022 along with fellow Nittaidai teammate Kayo.
+Takahashi made his professional debut as a member of Nishonoseki stable in May 2022 along with fellow Nittaidai teammate Kayō.
 He would take the jonokuchi championship in the July 2022 tournament after a playoff against Kazuto, who handed him his sole loss of the tournament.
 In September 2022 he won all seven of his matches in the second-lowest jonidan division, winning the yūshō in a playoff.
 In November he won his first six contests at the rank of sandanme, but missed out on the championship after losing his final match to Hitoshi.

 Despite being unable to claim his third straight lower-division championship, Takahashi was promoted to the third-highest makushita division for the January 2023 tournament.
 In his next four tournaments he tallied a total of 22 wins against just four losses, progressing up to the rank of makushita 4 by July.